csvillalta/lets-get-cooking/README.md

 # Let's Get Cooking

-Final project for CMSC 208: Speech Synthesis and Recognition

 ## Concept

 I wanted to create a simple recipe generator using a recurrent neural network.
 I chose Max Woolf's implementation of [textgenrnn](https://github.com/minimaxir/textgenrnn) as my language model due to it's ease of use and flexibility.
 In designing this project I aimed more to generate humurous yet understandable recipes.